EU Journeys

 that could identify a child without permission.
 Never view, share, or

-• Do not use language or make suggestions in front of children that are
+circulate child pornography – this is illegal and strictly prohibited. • Do not use language or make suggestions in front of children that are

 sexual, derogatory, or inappropriate.
 Refrain from any form of bullying or